Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 1070, in theory, should be a small bit faster than the GeForce GTX 970 overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 1070 should theoretically be a bit better than the GeForce GTX 970 in general. (explain)

-Texel RateThe GeForce GTX 1070 should be much (approximately 65%) better at AF than the GeForce GTX 970. (explain)
+Texel RateThe GeForce GTX 1070 should be a lot (about 65%) more effective at texture filtering than the GeForce GTX 970. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison